oltrav/hello-world/README.md

 # hello-world
 Just a test

-Here should be a short explanation of the project
+Here should be a short explanation of the project.